-With the main switch in the "ON" (on) position, the electrical circuits are on, and the key cannot be removed.
+With the main switch in the "on" (on) position, the electrical circuits are on, and the key cannot be removed.
+The engine can be started by pressing the Start/Stop button.

-● "START" (start)
+• "START" (start)

 With the main switch in the "START" (start) position, the starter motor turns to start the engine.
 When the key is released, it returns automatically to the "ON" (on) position.